TheRebeat/Personal-projects/README.md

 Personal-projects
 =================

-First of all I have to figure out how this gonna work.
+First of all I have to figure out how this is going to work.